This post may contain affiliate links.

 - Only use fresh green beans for this recipe.

-Looking for a salad with fresh ingredients?
-This Cold Green Bean Salad is perfect for the summer and all year round.
+This String Bean Salad is perfect for the summer and all year round.

 If you like this recipe, you might also like:

-Marinated Cold Green Bean Salad
+Marinated Cold String Bean Salad Recipe with Tomatoes

 Ingredients